A Look At The Syed Modi India International 2023 (Badminton) Prize Money

 – What is the prize money for the Syed Modi International 2023 badminton tournament?

-According to reports, the total prize money pool at the Syed Modi International badminton tournament stands at USD 210,000 (HKD 1 million).
+According to reports, the total prize money pool at the Syed Modi International badminton tournament stands at USD 210,000 (THB 7 million).